r10u3/lego_rc_ir_multitool/README.md

 PIN must be Hardware PWM.
 "The maximum [software] PWM output frequency is 8 KHz using writePWMFrequency(mypi, 12, 8000)."[^2] Lego uses 38KHz.

 ### 2. Button Maps
 The keys are configured in the <code>maps/button_maps</code> folder.
+You can create your own button map, or not use one at all.
+The actions in the following table (and more extensively in the maps) give you an idea of how to form and pass the actions to the encoders so you can retrieve a keycode or scancode.

-One file per rc mode.
+I created one file per rc mode so you can choose your own.
 Each mode has its own set of key mappings.
 I only coded for the A output in most cases.
 Here are some **comparative examples**:

 |  Key         |  Combo PWM   | Combo Direct |  Single PWM  |   Extended   | Single Other |
 | ------------ | ------------ | ------------ | ------------ | ------------ | ------------ |